PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 print(result)
 ```

-The `input` function prints "Type something:" then waits for you to type something.
+The `input` function will print out "Type something:" then wait for you to type something!

 Once you type something (and click enter), the words you typed get stored in the variable called `result`.

 ![replit console input](/Assets/replit_console_input.gif)

-The `result` variable holds onto the *string* you typed, so when we print `result` we get the words you typed again.
+The `result` variable "holds onto" the *string* (words) you typed.
+After we get input from you, we print it back out using `print`.

 Now we can combine the `result` variable with another string "Hello".